 Assuming that the total radio emissivity is due to DM annihilation, it is straightforward to see that the shape of the radial profile is determined only by the halo function $H(r)$ of Eq.~\eqref{eq:radio_emissivity}.
-We can therefore express the emissivity as:

-where $N_B$ is referred to as the signal-strength parameter that contains all the terms that do not depend on the radius \citep{vollmann21}.
-Now we can get an expression for the cross-section in terms of $N_B$
+We can therefore express the emissivity as where $N_B$ is referred to as the signal-strength parameter that contains all the terms that do not depend on the radius \citep{vollmann21}.
+Now we get an expression for the cross section in terms of $N_B$:

 where $j\in \lbrace A,B,C \rbrace$ specifies the diffusion regime.
 A similar approach is used in \citet{regis14} and \citet{vollmann20}.
 The factor $N_B$ connects predictions to observations, as it is proportional to the intensity of the DM signal in the radio band.